Garfield: Content

 The strip's title character is Garfield, an obese orange tabby cat.
 Garfield's personality is defined by his sarcasm, laziness, and gluttony, with the character showing a particular affinity for lasagna.
 His owner is Jon Arbuckle, a man with an affinity for stereotypically nerdy pastimes.
 Jon's other pet is Odie, a dim-witted yellow dog.
 Most strips center around interactions among the three characters' conflicting personalities.
 For much of the strip's history, one recurring theme was Jon's unsuccessful attempts at dating, particularly involving the pets' veterinarian, Dr. Liz Wilson, a character who also carried over from Jon.
-However, after a 2006 story arc, the two became engaged and started to live together.
+However, after a 2006 story arc, the two engaged and started living together.
 Many strips feature Jon, Garfield, and Odie visiting Jon's unnamed parents and brother Doc Boy on their family farm.
 Other side characters include various mice and spiders within the house, both frequent targets of abuse and scorn from Garfield; Garfield's teddy bear Pooky; Garfield's girlfriend Arlene, a pink cat; Nermal, a gray striped kitten who enjoys tormenting Garfield over his perceived age; and various other pets who live in the neighborhood.

 Part of the strip's broad pop cultural appeal is due to its lack of social or political commentary; though this was Davis's original intention, he also admitted that his "grasp of politics isn't strong", joking that, for many years, he thought "OPEC was a denture adhesive".

+Originally created with the intentions to "come up with a good, marketable character", Jim Davis had observed that "dogs were popular in the funny papers, but there wasn't a strip for the nation's 15 million cat owners.
+Then, he consciously developed a stable of recurring, repetitive jokes for the cat."
+Davis recognized that the canine character Snoopy was responsible for the success of merchandise and licensing of the Peanuts comic strip; Peanuts creator Charles Schulz expressed irritation at the subsequent popularity of Garfield.

-Originally created with the intentions to "come up with a good, marketable character", Garfield has spawned merchandise earning $750 million to $1 billion annually.
+Garfield has spawned merchandise earning $750 million to $1 billion annually.
 In addition to the various merchandise and commercial tie-ins, the strip has spawned several animated television specials, two animated television series, two theatrical feature-length live-action animated films, three fully computer-animated direct-to-video films, and a theatrical computer-animated film.

 Marketing

-Now the world's most syndicated comic strip, Garfield has spawned a "profusion" of merchandise including clothing, toys, games, books, Caribbean cruises, credit cards, dolls, DVDs of the movies or the TV series, and related media.
+As one of the world's most syndicated comic strips, Garfield has spawned a "profusion" of merchandise including clothing, toys, games, books, Caribbean cruises, credit cards, dolls, DVDs of the movies or the TV series, and related media.
 In April 2024, Motel 6 announced Garfield as their first "Chief Pet Officer" and Garfield-themed rooms for the release of The Garfield Movie.